 Some of you will think, “Great sex huh!!
 Well, she’s only been living with Gorgeous Man for a few minutes, it’ll be a different story a few years from now”.

 But my response to that is twofold.
 One is that our relationship has already weathered a severe challenge.
-But the other is that, in my experience, problems in the bedroom have arisen well before four months.
+But the other response is that, in my experience, problems in the bedroom have arisen well before four months.

 In both my longest relationships, after a very brief time of living together, my partners couldn’t actually turn me on.
-Often I would need to turn myself on before they came to bed.
+Often, I would need to turn myself on before they came to bed.
 But I had the same problem in some of the shorter non-live-in relationships.

-So I’ve been thinking about the difference between sex in past relationships and sex in my current relationship.
-Specifically why I enjoy sex with Gorgeous Man so much.
+So, I’ve been thinking about the difference between sex in past relationships and sex in my current relationship.
+Specifically, why I enjoy sex with Gorgeous Man so much.

 I’ve realised there are two main reasons.
 One is that Gorgeous Man has a black belt in foreplay.
 The second reason is the wider background of intimacy.

 Gorgeous Man really enjoys foreplay.
-It’s not just something that precedes the sexual act, its part of lovemaking.
+It’s not just something that precedes the sexual act, it’s part of lovemaking.
 A big part.
 If I could use one word to describe his foreplay technique it would be ‘savoring’.

 I believe it’s easier for people to get away with poor sexual techniques early in the relationship.
 When things are all new and exciting it’s easy to get aroused with minimal foreplay.
 But when the novelty wears off, poor technique is exposed high and dry.